terreng/simple-web-server/website/src/docs/options.md

 If hidden/dot files are enabled, determines if they will be shown in the directory listing.
 This includes `.swshtaccess` files.

+### Serve precompressed .gz and .br files

+- Name: `precompression`
+- Type: `true/false`
+- Default: `true`

+Check for and serve precompressed versions of files stored in the same directory with .gz or .br appended to the file extension.
+Supports Gzip and/or Brotli compression.
+For example, if a request is made for `example.txt`, the server will first check for `example.txt.gz` or `example.txt.br` and serve those if they exist and if the client indicates it supports that compression method via the `Accept-Encoding` header.

 ### Enable .swshtaccess configuration files <Badge type="tip" text="Unfinished / May change" vertical="top" />

 - Name: `htaccess`